 Accomplished Monroe Firm Takes On Cases Arising From Physical Altercations

 Depending on the circumstances, a North Carolina assault charge can be classified as a felony or misdemeanor.
-Regardless of the particular charge, Huffman & Kendrick, PLLC in Monroe will defend your rights, investigate the facts, and raise any pertinent defenses.
+Regardless of the particular charge, Law Office of Huffman & Kendrick, PLLC in Monroe will defend your rights, investigate the facts, and raise any pertinent defenses.
 Cases arising from physical altercations can be complicated, and the reporting officer often does not have a full understanding of the situation.
 With a legacy that dates back to 1961, our firm is committed to securing the fundamental rights of our clients through case preparation and skilled advocacy.
 Attorney Carol Huffman Kendrick has the ability and insight to evaluate cases promptly and guide accused individuals toward successful results whether the case goes to court or concludes with a fair plea bargain.

 Experienced Lawyer Outlines The Various Types Of Assault And Battery Counts